 What You Need to Know About Hiking Japan’s Iconic Mt.
 Asama in 2023

-Japan is known for its sushi and technology, but I remain most fascinated with its mountains and 111 active volcanoes.
+Japan is known for its sushi and technology, but I love its mountains and 111 active volcanoes the most.
 One of my favorite activities, only a few hours from Tokyo, is to hike Mt.
 Asama.
-Mt.
-Asama sits behind one of Japan’s most aesthetic resort towns, Karizuawa, and is an unforgettable climb.
+Mount.
+Asama sits behind one of Japan’s popular resort towns, Karizuawa, and is an unforgettable climb.

 Visiting Japan?
 Read: How to Spend 48 Hours in Tokyo With Only $100 and The five best hostels for solo travelers